 Carving Memories: a new dialect develops imagery focusing on observations of organic patterns and forms.
 The flora of my natural surroundings portrayed in the work captures memories, resonating moments that offer glimpses of my experiences; these are not static but have grown and evolved along with my changing environment.
 As the first piece of the Carving Memories series, the investigation of irregularity of line, form and direction acts as a catalyst to represent the fluidity of these experiences.
-Brought up in Western communities, I have struggled with notions of identity and my creative practice has played a central role in connecting with indigenous culture.
+Brought up in Western communities, I have often struggled with notions of identity as my families have lineage to multiple heritages.
+My creative practice has played a central role in connecting with European, Islander and Papua New Guinean cultures as the practice of visual art is consistent across all cultures.
 My passion towards printmaking and a deeper connection to my heritage has encouraged me to explore expression through carved line as a way to represent story, place, memories and relationships.

 Carving Memories: a new dialect was selected to be apart of the Haugesund International Festival for Relief Print in 2019, Brisbane City Council’s public art exhibition Shared Connections in partnership with Blaklash Collective in 2019 , and recently acquired by the Griffith University Art Museum Collection.